uvarc/rc-learning/content/notes/building-containers/index.md

 ### 1. Clean up

 Almost all package managers leave behind some cache files after installation that can be safely removed.
 Dependending on your application, they can easily accumulate up to several GBs.
-Let's see what happens if we try to clean up the cache, but in another `RUN` statement.
+Let's see what happens if we try to clean up the cache in a separate `RUN` statement.

 ```dockerfile
 FROM ubuntu:16.04